chrisokura/chrisokura.github.io/index.md

 ---
 ## Can we reverse engineer FitBit's Sleep Score Algorithm?
 Stacking for Improved Model Performance

-Model Stacking can improve performance by combining the outputs of multiple models.
+Stacking can improve performance by combining the outputs of multiple models.
 In this project, I combine KNN, Linear Regression, Random Forest, and Decision Tree models into a singular algorithm to predict the 'Sleep Score' FitBit provides.
 Dataset can be found [here.](https://www.kaggle.com/code/sasakitetsuya/how-can-we-get-good-sleep-fitbit-data-analysis/input)

 <img src="images/Stacking and Bagging.jpg?raw=true"/>